Innocent Bystanders (film): Cast

+Production

+The film was one of the last English-language features Baker made before his death.

 Reception

 Roger Greenspun was dissatisfied with what he termed the "general inconsequence" that the script evokes.
 However, Greenspun expressed that Chaplin's performance was "so reticent and so appealing as to constitute a small personal triumph.
 She is granted the film's only moments of quiet intelligence.
 She fills these moments with delicate intimacy that contrasts with everything else in the film that really does suggest a reservoir of feeling to oppose the lives around her that are wasted in mere action."

 Time magazine noted the standout performances of Donald Pleasence as the Head of British Intelligence and Vladek Sheybal as a minor agent.